hjbar/stage_m1/README.md

-By composing these functions together, you have a type-checker for the untyped language, that produces a "witness of well-typedness" in the form of an explicitly-tyed term -- presumably an annotation of the original program.
+By composing these functions together, you have a type-checker for the untyped language, that produces a "witness of well-typedness" in the form of an explicitly-typed term -- presumably an annotation of the original program.

 (To keep the project difficulty manageable, our "simple type inference